Latest NBA Draft No. 1 Pick Odds & Best Bet On Who It Will Be

-The virtual lottery offers hope for immediate-impact players for the teams not in the Orlando bubble and it is an event worth keeping an eye on for NBA betting enthusiasts.
+The annual draft not only offers hope for immediate-impact players for the teams, it has become an event worth keeping an eye on for NBA betting enthusiasts.
 Sportsbooks now utilize the one-day event as a huge opportunity for props.

-The two players at the top of the board are there for a reason, but neither is a slam dunk.
+The three players at the top of the board are there for a reason, but none can be considered a slam dunk.
+Not even the favorite.

 Georgia’s 6-foot-5 shooting guard, Anthony Edwards, is a unique athletic specimen.
 He’s a natural scorer, a long-range shooter and up-close finisher who has been compared favorably to future NBA Hall of Famer Dwyane Wade.